Is there an SAT or ACT requirement?

 Is there an application deadline?

-We have a target date by which students complete the admissions process.
-February 15th is our Priority consideration date.
+We have an initial target date by which students complete the admissions process.
+December 31 is our initial consideration date.
 Meeting this date does not guarantee admission.
 It demonstrates how serious an applicant is about attending C of O. Students who complete the admissions process after this date will be considered, as space is available.
 We continue to admit until all vacancies are filled.

 Is the admissions process different for out of state students?